 Signs of Math Anxiety

 Another common sign of math anxiety is the lack of motivation especially for math activities.
 When faced with a math problem that needs to be solved, the math-anxious person’s reaction will be to lose motivation and to be uninspired for it.
-(If you’ve ever met a person uninspired to shop online even with promo codes, then that person clearly lacks motivation and is probably dealing with a personal problem.)
+(If you’ve ever met a person uninspired to shop online even with promo codes, then that person clearly lacks motivation and is probably dealing with a personal problem.
+If you get a discount code for first ride or for shopping online, you should take advantage of it.)

 Third sign is when you panic during tests.
 This panic often manifests itself usually as mental block, where the math-anxious person, even with everything he has studied, cannot seem to remember anything in the time of the test or examination.
-Such experience may be attributede to a panic attack and is often difficult to overcome.
+Such experience may be attributed to a panic attack and is often difficult to overcome.
+Just like when you have to "digitale tv aanbieders vergelijken" or compare digital TV providers in a small amount of time, you can experience panic attack.